 6. Your partner starts snooping.

 You've never caught your guy or gal in your jewelry box before.
-But today, you saw him snooping through your baubles as if he was planning to wear one himself.
+But today, you saw them snooping through your baubles as if they were planning to wear one themselves.
 "If your partner starts snooping through your Pinterest or jewelry box, he may be looking for engagement ring inspiration or proposal ideas," says Velazquez.
 "If you want your dream ring or proposal, you should plant hints here."